Cloud-Innovation-Partners/cloudtdms/docs/data_sources.md

 # Data Sources & Destinations
-This sections provides information about the supported data sources and destination in `CloudTDMS` sources represent the entities that are used to feed data into the process and destinations represent the entities that are used to store the resultant data.
+This sections provides information about the supported data sources and destination in `CloudTDMS`.
+`sources` represent the entities that are used to feed data into the process and destinations represent the entities that are used to store the resultant data.

 ## Supported Sources And Destinations